atcol/config-files/claude/commands/create_rfc.md

     Concise but Thorough: Use active voice.
 Bullet points are fine for lists, but use prose for explanations.

+    Always use British English spelling & conventions.

+    Never use emojis or informal language.

 Target Structure (HashiCorp Template):
 Please structure the output using Markdown with the following headers: